openssl/openssl/doc/designs/xof.md

 #### Cons

   - The logic in the c reference has many if clauses.
-  - It needs to be written in assembler, the logic would also be different in different assembler routines due to the internal format of the state A being different.
+  - This C code also needs to be written in assembler, the logic would also be different in different assembler routines due to the internal format of the state A being different.
   - The general SHA3 case would be slower unless code was duplicated?